Home Arrow Bible Arrow Psalms Arrow Psalms 139

 3 You surround my path and my lying down, and are acquainted with all my ways.

-4 For there is not a word in my tongue, but, lo, Oh THE EXISTENT ONE, you know it altogether.
+4 For there is not a word in my tongue, but, look, oh, Jehovah, you know it altogether.

 5 You have beset me behind and before, and laid your hand upon me.